apache/mesos/docs/agent-recovery.md

 tasks running on the host are killed and are not automatically restarted when the host comes back up.

+However the agent is allowed to recover its agent ID post a host reboot.
+In case the agent's recovery runs into agent info mismatch which may happen due to resource change associated with reboot, it'll fall back to recovering as a new agent (existing behavior).
+In other cases such as checkpointed resources (e.g. persistent volumes) being incompatible with the agent's resources the recovery will still fail (existing behavior).

 ## Framework Configuration

 A framework can control whether its executors will be recovered by setting the `checkpoint` flag in its `FrameworkInfo` when registering with the master.
 Enabling this feature results in increased I/O overhead at each agent that runs tasks launched by the framework.
 By default, frameworks do **not** checkpoint their state.